Science-Mentorship-Institute/eemp_embedded_sys/README.md

 </details>

 # Exercise 1: Making a simple robot
 Exercise 1 integrates all the samples to make an entire robot system.
+Exercise 1 should take all the separate components that you previously built in Sample 0-3 and expand it more to use multiple sensors and multiple actuators.

 Board: ESP32-S3
 </br>Link: Answers to be released later.

 # Exercise 2: Make your own Embedded System
-Exercise 1 should take all the separate components that you previously built in Sample 1-4 and expand it more to use multiple sensors and multiple actuators.
 This exercise is more opened ended.

-Board: ESP32-S3
-</br>Link: Make your own project.
-There may be a presentation at the end of the lab.

 Choose an embedded system that you want to do.
 </br>Examples:
 - Robotics
+- Visual Displays
+- Internet of Thing Devices (Energy Monitor)
+- Controller Devices (Smart Switch)
+- Remote Controlled Vehicle
 - Biology Monitoring Device
 - Medical Device using Sensors and Display

+Board: ESP32-S3
+</br>Link: Make your own project.
+There may be a presentation at the end of the lab.

 # Other (Optional):